-All the stars aligned last weekend and suddenly the hop harvest was underway.
-The flowers are not supposed to be ready for another ten days, but the weather gods smiled and the hops ripened fast.
+All the stars aligned last weekend and suddenly our hop harvest was underway.
+The flowers weren’t supposed to be ready for another ten days, but the weather gods smiled and the hops ripened fast.

-Fortunately, it was Easter and those of us with other jobs were free.
-The plans I had for a quiet holiday were shelved.
-The hops had to be picked fast, so the call went out — HELP!
+Fortunately, it was Easter and so plenty of people had a day to spare.
+My plans for a quiet holiday flew out the window.
+We had to get the hops picked pronto, so the call went out — HELP!

 A Trial Crop